Prince consort

 A prince consort is the husband of a monarch who is not a monarch in his own right.
 In recognition of his status, a prince consort may be given a formal title, such as prince.
 Most monarchies do not allow the husband of a queen regnant to be titled as a king because it is perceived as a higher title than queen.
-However, some monarchies use the title of king consort for the role.
+However, some monarchies use the title of king consort (Note: Out of the 43 present monarchies, the Monarchy of Spain is the only to systematically use the title of King consort.
+Historically, Portugal, Scotland, and Great Britain used the title for Peter III of Portugal and Ferdinand II of Portugal; Francis II of France and Henry Stuart, Lord Darnley; and Philip II of Spain, respectively.
+The title is in desuetude, as all Spanish monarchs who used it were part of the royal family suo jure, and thus, unexpected to be used hereafter, as it at odds with the traditional protocol surrounding a future Queen regnant.) for the role.

 Usage in Europe

 United Kingdom

 In the United Kingdom, the title Prince Consort is unique to Prince Albert, although the term applies as a description to other British princes consort.
 The title was awarded to him in 1857 by his wife, Queen Victoria.
-Before Prince Albert, there had only been five English, Scottish or British male consorts, being the husbands of Mary I of England, Queen Anne, and Mary, Queen of Scots, the last of whom was married three times during her long reign.
+Before Prince Albert, there had only been five English, Scottish or British male consorts, being the husbands of Mary I of England, Queen Anne of Britain, and Mary, Queen of Scots, the last of whom was married three times during her long reign.
 The remaining queens regnant before Victoria sidestepped the question of the proper title for a male consort, Elizabeth I having never married, and Mary II's husband William III having been explicitly made king in his own right.

 Portrait of Prince Albert by Franz Xaver Winterhalter.
 Prince Albert was awarded the title Prince Consort in 1857 by his wife, Queen Victoria.

 The titles of the five pre-Victorian male consorts varied widely.
 Philip of Spain, the husband of Mary I of England, was declared king jure uxoris and given powers equal to his wife while she reigned, but Queen Anne's husband Prince George of Denmark received no British titles other than the Dukedom of Cumberland (his princely title being Danish).
 Meanwhile, the titles of the three husbands of Mary, Queen of Scots, was never fully resolved.
 At least one (Henry Stuart, Lord Darnley), was declared king consort, and both he and his predecessor Francis II of France sought recognition as king jure uxoris (under a proffered theory of the "Crown Matrimonial of Scotland"), but the title and powers of the consort were a constant issue during Mary's reign and remained unresolved when Mary was captured and executed.